 If you had a notion that Foster the People take their fans for granted, their actions during the show should dispel that.
 Take out the standard “Salamat”, the gibberish I had a hard time comprehending, the overwhelming appreciation, the gratitude they project for playing in Manila, and the stories about any connection they can establish with our heritage.
 All artists performing in a foreign nation do it.

-These are people who would play Freddie Aguilar’s “Bayan Ko” in the background and inject their sound through the best way they know how – playing instruments and making new music no genre can describe.
-Mark Foster would call out a loyal fan and repeatedly throw a guitar pick at her direction until she managed to catch one.
-Considering how the rest of the world was fighting for a piece of the band, the activity went on for some time.
-And when the show was over, Mark would stick around to sign whatever object his fans made him – be it a concert ticket, a shirt or half of a pair of sneakers.
+The band took an extra step.
+They played Freddie Aguilar’s “Bayan Ko” in the background and injected their sound in the best way they know how – playing instruments and making new music no genre can describe.
+Mark Foster called out a loyal fan and repeatedly threw a guitar pick at her direction until she managed to catch one.
+Considering the rest of the world fought for a piece of the band, the commotion went on for some time.When the show was over, Mark would stick around to sign whatever thing his fans made him – a concert ticket, a shirt, or half of a pair of sneakers.

 Before the encore, artists pretend to say goodbye and expect fans to demand their presence.
 It’s ridiculous to shout “MORE” even though you know they are coming back.
 I did it anyway.